CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/create_amet_met_plots.md

 ```

 Users select the database, project, variables to plot, and plotting programs.
-The following pull-down lists the available plotting programs.
+Use the toggle to list the available programs for creating different types of plots.

 ## Programs to create plots